CISecurity/ArtifactExpressions/ciscoASA/cisco_asa.version_object.md

-# cisco_ios.line
+# cisco_asa.version_object

 ## Description
-The cisco_ios.line is used to check the properties of specific output lines from a SHOW command, such as SHOW RUNNING-CONFIG.
+The cisco_asa.version_object is used to check the version of the PIX operating system.
+It is based off of the SHOW VERSION command.
 It extends the standard TestType as defined in the oval-definitions-schema and one should refer to the TestType description for more information.
-The required object element references a line_object and the optional state element specifies the data to check.
+The required object element references a version_object and the optional state element specifies the data to check.

 ## Intent
 TBD